-What Are Our Research Questions?
+What Were Our Research Questions?

-How Are We Going to Answer Our Research Questions?
+How Did We Answer Our Research Questions?

 Who Can I Reach Out to For More Information?